Quickstart

 Prerequisites

-- Get your API key from the developer dashboard and set it as an environment variable.
+- Your API key - Get it from the developer dashboard and set it as an environment variable:

 First, install the Composio SDK for your preferred language: